muratk5n/thirdwave/en/README.md

 This culture war (battle) is getting old..
 Need a new one.
 They'll probably soon create it.

-"Much-Hyped D.C.
+TDB: "Much-Hyped D.C.
 Trucker Rally Turns Out to Be a Complete Joke"

 ---